Suicide And Substance Abuse

 Because substance abuse so greatly increases the risk of suicide, one of the most critical steps in suicide prevention is overcoming any addictions and getting sober.
 This will alleviate the depression and related mental health symptoms of the individual who is experiencing suicidal thoughts, and improve their short-term judgment.
 It will also allow mental health professionals to more accurately assess and diagnose any underlying mental health concerns so that they can be properly treated.

 If you or a loved one are having thoughts of suicide, it is imperative that you seek help immediately.
 The National Suicide Prevention Lifeline is available 24/7 at 800-273-8255.
-To explore rehab options, contact a treatment provider now to find the right rehab to turn your life around.
+To explore rehab options, contact a treatment provider now.